Croats: Language

-Croats speak Croatian, a South Slavic lect of the Western South Slavic subgroup.
+Croats primarily speak Croatian, a South Slavic lect of the Western South Slavic subgroup.
 Standard Croatian is considered a normative variety of Serbo-Croatian, and is mutually intelligible with the other three national standards, Serbian, Bosnian, and Montenegrin (see Comparison of standard Bosnian, Croatian, Montenegrin and Serbian) which are all based on the Shtokavian dialect.

 Besides Shtokavian, Croats from the Adriatic coastline speak the Chakavian dialect, while Croats from the continental northwestern part of Croatia speak the Kajkavian dialect.
 Vernacular texts in the Chakavian dialect first appeared in the 13th century, and Shtokavian texts appeared a century later.
 Standardization began in the period sometimes called "Baroque Slavism" in the first half of the 17th century, while some authors date it back to the end of the 15th century.
 The modern Neo-Shtokavian standard that appeared in the mid 18th century was the first unified standard Croatian.
 Croatian is written in Gaj's Latin alphabet.

 The beginning of written Croatian can be traced to the 9th century, when Old Church Slavonic was adopted as the language of the Divine liturgy of St. John Chrysostom and the Divine Liturgy of Saint Basil.
 This language was gradually adapted to non-liturgical purposes and became known as the Croatian version of Old Slavonic.
 The two variants of the language, liturgical and non-liturgical, continued to be a part of the Glagolitic service as late as the middle of the 19th century.
 The earliest known Croatian Church Slavonic Glagolitic are Vienna Folios from the late 11th/early 12th century.
-Until the end of the 11th century Croatian medieval texts were written in three scripts: Latin, Glagolitic, and Croatian Cyrillic (bosančica/bosanica), and also in three languages: Croatian, Latin, and Old Slavonic.
+Until the end of the 11th century Croatian medieval texts were written in three scripts: Latin, Glagolitic, and Cyrillic, and also in three languages: Croatian, Latin, and Old Slavonic.
 The latter developed into what is referred to as the Croatian variant of Church Slavonic between the 12th and 16th centuries.